IBM/automation-data-foundation/README.md

-# Data Foundation 4.0.x Automation for AWS, Azure, and IBM Cloud, creating with the TechZone Accelerator Toolkit
+# Data Foundation 4.0.x Automation for AWS, Azure, and IBM Cloud

+Created with the ***TechZone Accelerator Toolkit***

+> This collection of terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by Ecosystem Engineering

 ### Change Log